unbounce/iidy/README.md

 Here's a comparison between developer experience of `iidy` and `Ansible` when you run into errors with a CloudFormation stack:
 [![asciicast](https://asciinema.org/a/jExZ5S8Pk4KzlJiufGoll0rXs.png)](https://asciinema.org/a/jExZ5S8Pk4KzlJiufGoll0rXs?t=45)

-## iidy at Unbounce

-`iidy` is a replacement for our use of Ansible as a wrapper around CloudFormation.
-It talks to the CloudFormation API directly and provides good user feedback while waiting for stack operations to complete.
-It also uses AWS ParameterStore to replace our use of Ansible Vault for encrypting secrets and ARNs.
-Ansible still has a role in server bootstrapping, which is not a concern of `iidy`.

-Over time, it will become the sole tool we use for talking to the CloudFormation API while creating or updating stacks.

-Migration from Ansible (+ Vault) or Troposphere to `iidy` will be **mandatory** once the tool has been through some further testing.
-However, you won't have to do the work yourself.
-All dev squads will be required to accept pull requests that implement this change.
-These pull requests will not change the details of your stacks once provisioned - i.e. they will be low risk and impact tooling only.
-I aim to have all production services migrated by the end of Sept 2017.
-Ansible usage by Core is not included in this scope.
-Why and why now?

-1) Ansible is an unnecessary layer above CloudFormation that has a bad UX for this use-case (see above).

-2) We want to retire Ansible Vault as our use of it has some security issues.

-3) Our developers have not had a good onboarding experience learning Ansible and CloudFormation at the same time.
-It has scared people away from a good tool - CloudFormation - and given them the impression it is more complex than it truely is.

-4) We do not have the bandwidth to support multiple tools.
-Unlike previous introductions of new tools, we are cleaning house of the old tools before moving on.

-5) This is a step to some broader changes to the way we provision infrastructure.
-It will simplify the path towards a) a secure production account with no `#superuser` required for deployments, b) proper separation between `staging` and `production`,
-c) some architectural normalization that Roman and others are working on.
-More information will be coming on these topics later.

-Use of the yaml pre-processor is **completely optional**.
-If you use it, please share your experiences with me.

-How does this relate to `Simple Infrastructure`?
-It's orthogonal and complimentary.
-They solve different problems and can be used together.
-Like all existing production stacks, `Simple Infrastructure` should be updated to use this rather than Ansible.
-I am working on a pull request.

-Who supports and maintains it?
-Tavis.
-I will be providing extensive examples, documentation, and training.
-Pull requests and feature requests are welcome.

-Isn't this an example of NIH syndrome?
-Roman and I built a prototype of this back in Dec.
-2015.
-We searched for good alternatives then and found none.
-I researched roughly a dozen other tools prior to restarting work on this.
-Unfortunately, there are non that a) are well documented and supported, b) have a good UX / developer experience, c) are integrated with ParameterStore, d) expose the full CloudFormation api, and most importantly e) are simple and unopinionated.

 ## Installation